score-spec/docs/content/en/docs/Tasks/routes-as-resources.md

 **Humanitec**

 When translated by `score-humanitec` two workload resources reference would be created in the deployment delta, one for `dns` and one for `route`.
 These would be resolved to actual values based on the configuration specified by the DevOps for the target environment.

-**Score is not a Configuration Management Tool**

-We do not want to specify any `dns` or `route` attributes values in Score file as those may change based on the target environment.
-Specifically, routes table management is clearly a configuration management task.
-And Score is not a Configuration Management Tool.